 In sushi restaurants, it’s also possible to find some rolls suitable for vegans such as stuffed cucumbers, natto or pickles.

-About street food, you can find roasted sweet potatoes, roasted chestnuts, grilled rice balls or mochi and Mitarashi Dango (traditional rice-based balls with a sweet soy sauce glaze).
+About street food, you can find roasted sweet potatoes, roasted chestnuts, grilled rice balls or mochi, grilled bamboo shoots, Mitarashi Dango, and more.
+Mitarashi Dango are traditional rice-based balls covered in a sweet soy sauce glaze.
+They are roasted in a grill.
+The sauce is usually made of soy sauce, sugar, mirin, water, and cornstarch or potato starch.

-For all these cases always check with the seller to confirm that they are not using dashi, honey, egg whites, etc.
+For all these cases always check with the seller to confirm that they are not using fish dashi, honey, egg, dairy, lard, etc.

 I recommend that you talk with your travel buddies before the trip and come to some sort of agreement, whether they can accompany you to some vegan place or find options where everyone can eat comfortably.